What are company policies?

 Communicate the new policy to employees

 Current employees need to be notified of new policies when they are released or added to the employee handbook.
-You may even consider adding a signature line to the new policy to make sure employees know that they must follow the rule from the date when they sign it.
+Some organisations ask employees to acknowledge receipt of updated policies so they are aware of any changes.
 This prevents conflict later on if an employee states they were never aware of the policy after receiving disciplinary action for violating it.
 It’s also important to review and discuss company policies with new employees when you have hired them.
 Consider having them sign a form stating that they were given an employee handbook or a list of your policies, rules and regulations.

 Update and revise the policy as necessary

 You may consider amending or revising your policies as necessary in accordance with laws and regulations or according to your company’s objectives and any employee feedback.
-Learn how to create a clear company policy that works for both you and your employees, while sticking to UK laws.
+There are certain business policies that are shaped by UK legislation, while others are optional and vary by organisation.